yast/yast-storage-ng/doc/installer-hacks.md

 ## Changes in yast2-bootloader

-* Disabled some unit tests dealing with non-supported features (see below).

-* Various code dealing with RAID, alternative device names and crypt devices disabled.
-All marked with "# storage-ng".

-* Code dealing with BIOS-ID changed to blindly assume common values.
-Original code commented and marked with "storage-ng".
+* Code dealing with BIOS-ID changed to assume that boot disk is one which have /boot partition.

 ## Changes in autoyast2